- Personal Finance

 As if the shipping benefits weren’t good enough, Amazon has continued to add perks over the years as they branch further out with their products.

-In 2011, Amazon moved into the video streaming market in an effort to compete with the popular Netflix Instant.
+Back in 2011, Amazon moved into the video streaming market in an effort to compete with the popular Netflix.
 Rather than create a separate service for subscribing to their catalog of streaming video titles, however, Amazon bundled it into the Prime subscription.

-Amazon claims their streaming catalog contains over 10,000 titles (though that includes individual TV episodes), so you have lots of great content to choose from.
-Make the most of the video content by taking advantage of every possible way to access it.
+Amazon claims their movie and music streaming catalog contains several thousand titles (though that includes individual TV episodes), so you have lots of great content to choose from.
+Make the most of the streaming content by taking advantage of every possible way to access it.

-In addition to apps on most major smartphones and tablets including iPhone, iPad and iPod touch, Amazon Prime Instant Videos can be watched on your television through internet-enabled TVs, gaming systems like the Wii and Xbox 360, or streaming media players from companies like Roku.
+In addition to apps on most major smartphones and tablets including iPhone, iPad and iPod touch, Amazon Prime Videos can be watched on your television through internet-enabled TVs, gaming systems like the Wii and Xbox 360, or streaming media players from companies like Roku or - as recently announced - Apple TV.

 Amazon Instant Video: Hands-On